Last updated: 1 month ago

 "AirPods Studio" Rumored Features

-The $349 price and the name "AirPods Studio" were both doubled down on by Prosser in early May.
+Prosser doubled down on the $349 price and name "AirPods Studio" in early May.

 A supply chain rumor states that Apple is likely to manufacture the "AirPods Studio" in Vietnam, not China.
-This would allow Apple to increase training efforts among Vietnamese factories as they move from China.
+This would allow Apple to increase training efforts among Vietnamese factories as the company gradually transitions away from China.

 A rumor points to interchangeable parts held with magnets, meaning ear cups, headband, and other parts could be swapped on the fly for different situations.

-Rumors suggest there will be two variations of the product, which would offer a sports version and luxury version.
-The sports model would feature plastic and rubber materials, while the luxury model would feature leather and metal.
+Rumors suggest there will be two variations of the product: a sports version and luxury variant.
+The sports model would use plastic and rubber materials, while the luxury model would use leather and metal.

-This would be useful in situations where removing the headphones would pause audio, or at the users' discretion, continue playback at a higher volume for use as a speaker worn around your neck.
+This would be useful in situations where removing the headphones would pause audio, or, at the user's discretion, continue playback at a higher volume as a speaker worn around the neck.
 Orientation detection could also aid in this feature.

 Another sensor in each earpiece could allow the headphones to determine which earpiece is on which ear, making it so there is no "wrong" orientation to wear them.
 Such sensors could also determine if a user removes an earpiece from one ear, and can switch audio to mono when this occurs.

-The AirPods Pro feature ANC, or Active Noise Cancelling.
-This means that the AirPods will use an external microphone to pipe in "anti-noise" to eliminate external noise from your listening experience.
-An additional mic inside the ear also listens for in-ear noise and negates that too.
+The AirPods Pro will have ANC, or Active Noise Canceling.
+This means the AirPods will use an external microphone to pipe in "anti-noise" to eliminate external noise from your listening experience.
+An additional mic inside the ear also listens for in-ear noise, negating that as well.

 ANC, along with a proper seal, can create an immersive audio experience.

-The over-the-ear AirPods will likely feature much more powerful ANC modes unique to the size and form factor of their design.
+The over-the-ear AirPods will likely feature much more powerful ANC modes compared to the cheaper and much smaller AirPods Pro.

 "AirPods Studio" Price

-The "AirPods Studio" is rumored to retail for $349 as well.
+The "AirPods Studio" is rumored to start at $349 as well, with the premium variant costing $599.
 If the upcoming headphones have all of the expected features, then that price will be highly competitive with Apple's own Beats brand.